jdmonin/JSettlers2/doc/Readme.developer.md

         - Create those admin accounts, some non-admin accounts
         - SOCAccountClient should allow only admin accounts to log in
-        - SOCPlayerClient: Nonexistent usernames with a password specified should have a pause before returning status from server, as if they existed with wrong pw
+        - SOCPlayerClient: Nonexistent usernames with a password specified should have a pause before returning status from server, as if they were found but password was wrong
         - SOCPlayerClient: login as non-admin user, create game: `*who*` works (not an admin command) works, `*who* testgame` and `*who* *` shouldn't ; `*help*` shouldn't show any admin commands
         - prop to require accounts (`jsettlers.accounts.required=Y`)